apaivinen/docker/README.md

 I'm trying to include necassary resources to every docker-compose files.

 > **Warning**
-> I've done my docker-composes my homelab and my needs.
+> I've done my docker-composes for my homelab and for my needs.
 They may or may not be up to date and they might not work for your needs.